alexrisch/broadcaster-app/README.md

 Broadcasting with XMTP allows you to send a single message to multiple recipients, treating each message as a direct message (DM) from the sender's wallet address to each recipient's wallet address.
 High volume broadcasts require careful planning to adhere to XMTP's rate limits and ensure efficient and responsible use of the network.

+- **Network Activation**: Before sending a broadcast message, verify that each recipient's wallet is activated on the XMTP network with `canMessage`.
+Only activated wallets can receive and view messages.
-- **Rate Limits**: Understand and respect XMTP's rate limits to prevent network overload and ensure your messages are delivered smoothly.
+- **Rate Limiting**: XMTP imposes rate limits to maintain network health and prevent spam.
+Familiarize yourself with these limits and design your message sending strategy to comply with them.
+[FAQ](https://docs.xmtp.org/docs/faq#rate-limiting).
-- **Batch Processing**: Sending messages in batches can help manage rate limits effectively.
-Consider the timing and size of each batch to optimize delivery.
-- **Error Handling**: Implement robust error handling to manage rate limiting responses from the network.
-This may include adjusting send rates or retrying failed messages.
-- **User Consent**: Ensure compliance with data privacy laws by obtaining explicit consent from users for broadcast messages, especially at high volumes.
+- **User Consent**: In accordance with data privacy laws, obtain explicit consent from users before sending them broadcast messages.
+[Read more](https://docs.xmtp.org/docs/build/user-consent).

+> ⚠️
+> Without explicit consent from the recipients, broadcast messages are more likely to be flagged as spam, significantly reducing their deliverability.
+[Read more](https://docs.xmtp.org/docs/build/user-consent).

 ### Code example